Elsa Sjunneson

 Elsa Sjunneson (born 1985) is an American speculative fiction writer, editor, media critic, and disability rights activist.
 She is a Hugo Award and Aurora Award winner through her editorial work on Uncanny Magazine.
-Deafblind since birth, Sjunneson writes and speaks extensively about the representation of disabilities in popular culture.
+Deafblind since birth, Sjunneson writes and speaks extensively about the representations of disability in the media.

 Biography

 Elsa Sjunneson was born in 1985.
 She was born with congenital rubella syndrome, resulting in hearing loss, cataracts in both eyes, and a heart defect.
-She is legally blind and wears a prosthetic eye and bilateral hearing aids.
+She is legally blind and wears an artificial eye and bilateral hearing aids.

 She attended Gonzaga University, earning a bachelor's degree in history in 2008.
 While at Gonzaga she worked to raise awareness for FACE AIDS.
-Sjunneson went on to earn a master's degree in women's history from Sarah Lawrence College in 2011.
+Sjunneson earnED a master's degree in women's history from Sarah Lawrence College in 2011.

-Sjunneson is an adjunct professor at the New Jersey Institute of Technology Department of Humanities, where she teaches writing.
+Sjunneson was an adjunct professor at the New Jersey Institute of Technology Department of Humanities in 2019, where she taught writing.
 She lives in Seattle, Washington.

 Writing and media criticism

 Sjunneson writes in multiple genres, including speculative fiction and nonfiction.

 She is a game designer and writes about inclusive game design.
 Sjunneson was the lead developer and creative director of the Fate Accessibility Toolkit.
 In a 2019 article in Dragon+ magazine, she discusses inclusionary practices for accommodating disabled players in tabletop role-playing games.

 Sjunneson frequently writes about the representation of disability in popular culture.
-"Constructing Blindness," a series of essays for Tor.com, discuss blindness as it is represented in movies and television shows.
+"Constructing Blindness," a series of essays for Tor.com, discusses blindness as it is represented in movies and television shows.
 She has written essays about her own disabilities for CNN and The Boston Globe.
 Sjunneson's memoir Being Seen: One Deafblind Woman's Fight to End Ableism, published in October 2021, explores cultural perceptions of disability along with her own experience.